 One of the first things I had to learn was acceptance.

 Before surgery, I made three major decisions.
 I:

-- Agreed to undergo surgery to have an ovary and fallopian tube removed.
+- Agreed to undergo surgery to remove an ovary and fallopian tube.

 - Trusted my doctor and husband to make the decisions that were in my best interest while I was unconscious.

 - Promised to accept whatever outcome I woke up to.

 Serenity is the state of being calm, peaceful, and untroubled.
 With serenity comes freedom.
 There are things that I cannot change: I no longer have a uterus or ovaries.
 We can’t stuff them back in or do a transplant.
 I accept that.
 The uterus I wasn’t using.
 The ovaries . . . well, that’s another story, as they are headquarters for producing most hormones that keep a woman in balance.

 There are things that I can change: my attitude, my feelings, my thoughts, my words, my habits, and my perspective.
 It takes courage and hard work, but I can change these things.